-(1) Weekly Bible Study - We began the study on Friday May 18, 2018 and will continue every Sunday from 6pm to 7:30pm in the Fellowship Hall.
-As of April 28th we are about 10 chapters deep into the book of Judges, which is the 7th book of the 66 books in our Christian Bible.
-If you have been putting off reading the bible, cover to cover, here's your chance to jump in and do it with others in your church family :)
+(1) Weekly Bible Study - We began the study on Friday May 18, 2018 and will continue every Sunday from 6pm to 7:30pm in the Falfurrias FUMC Fellowship Hall.
+As of June 30th 2019 we just finished reading the book of Ruth and about to plunge into 1 Kings, which means we have read and discussed 8 of the 66 books in our Christian Bible.
+If you have been putting off reading and discussing the bible, cover to cover, here's your chance to jump in and do it with others in your church family :)

 All are invited to attend!!

 (2) Hands of Hope - Open every Wednesday from 10 an to 2 pm.
 Contact Rosie at 361-522- 5306 for more information.

 (3) Methodist Counselor – Every Wednesday from 1pm to 5pm in the Church Parlor.
 (Sponsored by Methodist Health Care Ministries - Please contact Richard Sanchez at 361-442-3670 or 361-992-9540 for details)